ethereum/go-ethereum/docs/_getting-started/index.md

 INFO [02-10|13:59:08.793] Block synchronisation started
 ```

 This indicates that Geth has started up and is searching for peers to connect to.
 Once it finds peers it can request block headers from them, starting at the genesis block for the Goerli blockchain.
-Geth continues to download blocks sequentially, saving the data in leveldb files in `/go-ethereum/geth-tutorial/geth/chaindata/`.
+Geth continues to download blocks sequentially, saving the data in files in `/go-ethereum/geth-tutorial/geth/chaindata/`.
 This is confirmed by the logs printed to the terminal.
 There should be a rapidly-growing sequence of logs in the terminal with the following syntax:

 ```terminal